 The making

 After a day, the piece is leather-hard and can be trimmed.
 This is the moment the pot gets its final shape.
-I can easily spend half an hour getting it right.
 Sometimes I like to give the pot some structure so the glazes will break and flow, sometimes I want the clay to be as smooth as sea glass or beach pebbles, then they have to be polished.

 The bisque firing